Regents Policy 5402: Policy Generally Prohibiting Contracting for Services

 • The notice also shall provide information about the provisions of this policy that justify the contract.

 • During the notice period, upon the employee organization's request, the University will provide relevant non-privileged information that is reasonably available pertaining to the contract and the employee organization may present alternatives to mitigate or avoid the need for the contract while still satisfying the University's needs to provide services.
-The University must consider those alternatives and adopt them when feasible provided that the employee organization provides those alternatives within 14 days of the notice.
+The University must consider those alternatives and adopt them when feasible provided that the employee organization provides those alternatives within fourteen (14) days of the notice.

 • The University shall produce an annual report of all contracts for covered services, regardless of amount or duration, and shall provide the report to affected employee organizations and the Regents.